Morcatko/EspHome-Editor/docs/docs/03-language/disable_file.md

 ### Best Practices

 - Use clear folder names like `v1`, `with_lights`, `test_mode`, etc.
-- Keep alternates modular — isolate them by feature or condition.
+- Keep folders modular — isolate them by feature or condition.
 - Avoid overlapping IDs between alternate files unless intentionally overridden.
-- Combine alternates with [YAML Patch](./yaml-patch.md) to fine-tune variations.

 ---

 ### Limitations

-- Alternates work at the file/folder level — you can’t selectively enable just part of a file.
+- This feature works at the file/folder level — you can’t selectively enable just part of a file.
 - Only one version of a file with the same ID should be active at once to avoid conflicts.

 ---

-Alternates are a simple but powerful way to manage multiple configurations without copy-pasting entire YAMLs.
+This is a simple but powerful way to manage multiple configurations without copy-pasting entire YAMLs.